smart48/laravel-demo-app/SETUP.md

 ```
 docker container ls
-CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                  NAMES
-e4f55fa17a3b        nginx:latest        "nginx -g 'daemon of…"   3 seconds ago       Up 2 seconds        0.0.0.0:8001->80/tcp   l8_web_1
-a78b3cdf6ce1        l8_app              "docker-entrypoint.s…"   3 seconds ago       Up 3 seconds        9000/tcp               l8_app_1
-ba590f13c57d        mariadb:latest      "docker-entrypoint.s…"   4 seconds ago       Up 3 seconds        3306/tcp               mysql
+...
 ```

 ## Infrastructure

-To set up Kubernetes with nodes and managed databases we use Terraform and Kubernetes.
+To set up Kubernetes with nodes and managed databases at Digital Ocean we use Terraform and Kubernetes.
 You can find all these in the directory `infrastructure`.
 To start Terraform there use

 ```
 terraform init